RAPKAT Education founder portrait

 The gap is not curriculum.
 The gap is alignment.
 Students move between grades, teachers, schools, and life stages.
 Families want to help, but often lack a shared structure.
 Schools do their part, yet the connective tissue between school and home is thin or assumed.

 RAPKAT Education exists to bridge that gap.
 It does not compete with schools.
-It brings clarity to roles, rhythm to learning, and continuity across transitions - a shared structure that both families and schools can recognize and lean on.
+It brings clarity to roles, rhythm to learning, and continuity across transitions.
+A shared structure lets both families and schools recognize the same plan and lean on it together.

 Work Before Software